The Vermont Statutes Online

 (B) "Hazardous material" does not include herbicides and pesticides when applied in a manner consistent with good practice conducted in conformity with federal, State, and local laws and regulations and according to manufacturers' instructions.
 Nothing in this subdivision shall affect the authority granted and the limitations imposed by section 6608a of this title.

 (3) "Release" means any intentional or unintentional action or omission resulting in the spilling, leaking, pumping, pouring, emitting, emptying, dumping, or disposing of hazardous materials into the surface or groundwaters, or onto the lands in the State, or into waters outside the jurisdiction of the State when damage may result to the public health, lands, waters, or natural resources within the jurisdiction of the State.
+"Release" also means the intentional or unintentional action or omission resulting in the spilling, leaking, emission, or disposal of polychlorinated biphenyls (PCBs) from building materials in a building or structure.

 (4) "Remedial action" means those actions consistent with a permanent remedy taken instead of or in addition to removal actions in the event of the improper release or threat of release of a hazardous material into the environment, to prevent or minimize the release of hazardous materials so that they do not migrate or cause substantial danger to present or future public health or welfare or the environment.